Buffalo Springs Game Reserve

 Game viewing

-There are various animal species to be seen roaming around the plains for example: Grevis zebra, Fringe eared Oryx, Dik Dik, giraffe, gazelles, African elephant, cheetahs, gerenuk, African wild dog, warthog, impala, water buck, lion, hippos, spotted hyena and giraffes among the rest.
+There are various animal species to be seen roaming around the plains; for example, Grevy’s zebra, Fringe eared Oryx, Dik Dik, giraffe, gazelles, African elephant, cheetahs, gerenuk, African wild dog, warthog, impala, waterbuck, lion, hippos, spotted hyena and giraffes, among the rest.

-Bird enthuasts can make buffalo springs reserve their destination in a travel list to Kenya, the reserve is blessed with over 365 bird species some of the examples can be seen as; Somali ostriches, vulturine guinea fowl, Taita falcons, yellow billed ox peckers, great egrets, sand grouse, verreaux eagle, martial eagles, yellow billed hornbills, grey headed kingfisher, secretary bird, pygmy falcons, lilac breasted rollersand African darters.
+Bird enthusiasts can include Buffalo Springs Reserve in their travel list to Kenya, as the reserve is home to over 365 bird species, including Somali ostriches, vulturine guinea fowl, Taita falcons, yellow-billed oxpeckers, great egrets, sand grouse, Verreaux’s eagle, martial eagles, yellow-billed hornbills, grey-headed kingfishers, secretary birds, pygmy falcons, lilac-breasted rollers, and African darters.

 Cultural experience

 Tourists can take guided nature walks at the banks of the Ewaso Ng’iro river and experience a lot of nature and wildlife.
-This is normally done by a Samburu armed guide who will show you how to interpret animal tracks and also show you a lot of plant species they normally use for their traditional medicines and a lot more.
+This is normally done by an armed Samburu guide who will show you how to interpret animal tracks and also show you a lot of plant species they normally use for their traditional medicines and a lot more.

 Swimming

-Tourists can engage in this recreational activity at the magnificent Ewaso Ng’iroriver, they are normally advised to carry their swimming gears and their lots of fish species to be caught and aquatic birds to be seen.
+Tourists can engage in this recreational activity at the magnificent Ewaso Ng’iro River; they are normally advised to carry their swimming gear, and there are lots of fish species to be caught and aquatic birds to be seen.

 Visit the singing wells

-The singing wells is a unique place where you witness typical African culture, the Samburu pastoralists bring their livestock to the wells and draw water from the deep for them to drink this place can be crowdie as there’s scarcity of water everyone struggles to have their animals drink.
+The singing wells are a unique place where you witness typical African culture; the Samburu pastoralists bring their livestock to the wells and draw water from the deep for them to drink this place can be crowded, as there’s a scarcity of water; everyone struggles to have their animals drink.

 How to get there

-Buffalo springs national reserve can be accessed from Nairobi or any other Kenyan city by road, two airstrips serve the park daily; the drive from Nairobi is about 4-5 hours depending on the jam the flight takes about one hour and twenty minutes
+Buffalo springs national reserve can be accessed from Nairobi or any other Kenyan city by road; two airstrips serve the park daily. the drive from Nairobi is about 4-5 hours depending on the traffic; the flight takes about one hour and twenty minutes

 Best time to visit